zenml-io/zenml-projects/time-series-forecast/README.md

 # 🍃 :arrow_right: 🔌 Predict electricity power generation based on wind forecast in Orkney, Scotland

 By its nature, renewable energy is highly weather-dependent, and the ongoing expansion of renewables is making our global power supply more vulnerable to changing weather conditions.
-To be able to predict how much power will be generated based on the weather forecast might be very crucial especially for areas such as Orkney in Scotland.
+Predicting how much power will be generated based on the weather forecast might be crucial, especially for areas such as Orkney in Scotland.

 In this repository I showcase how to: